leshow/elm-players/server/README.md

 # Concurrent API in Servant

 Servant exposes a great type-safe way of writing api's.
 The requests run concurrently so it is necessary to lock/unlock data with MVar or STM.
+Running locally will potentially cause CORS issues.

 I have used a mocked database in this simple example which is just a `Data.Map`.